angvp/django-klingon/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-django-klingon-translatableautoslug could always use more documentation, whether as part of the
+django-klingon could always use more documentation, whether as part of the
-official django-klingon-translatableautoslug docs, in docstrings, or even on the web in blog posts,
+official django-klingon docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback